 Though a trip to Russia might not be at the top of your to-do list, its complex native language is well worth learning.

-Whether you want to converse with Russian-speaking people, read the news in its original Russian version, or simply challenge your foreign language learning skills, you'll find plenty to keep you busy on your journey towards fluency.
+Whether you want to converse with Russian-speaking people, read the news in its original Russian version, or simply challenge your foreign language learning skills, you'll find plenty to keep you busy on your journey toward fluency.

 But before you begin, you'll need a crash course in the basics.